sftcd/rdbd-deebeedeerrr/README.md

 RDBD is a draft trying to provide a way to assert or disavow relationships between domains in the DNS.
 (RDBD == Related Domains By DNS.)

-To start with, this code just handles generating the zonefile fragments needed to make a basic set of assertions.
+To start with, this code just generates the zonefile fragments needed to make a basic set of assertions, including signing those, if desired, and a wrapper for ``dig`` to make looking at those a bit easier.
+(That wrapper doesn't yet verify signatures.)

 Some of the python code here is inherited from the code to generate the [samples](https://github.com/abrotman/related-domains-by-dns/master/sample)